Tara-Cloud/aws-cdk-tutorial/README.md

 ![img](readme-assets/cdk_init_EO_2.png)

-### Activateyour virtual environment and install the required modules
+### Activate your virtual environment and install the required modules
 A virtual environment allows you to install packages and run your Python application without impacting the Python installation on your system.
 [Learn more about virtual environments](https://docs.python.org/3/tutorial/venv.html).

 Activate your virtual environment by running the following command.
 Make sure you are in your `cdk_static_website/` directory.